What Are NEMA Ratings for Enclosure

 Indoor locations and used to house pilot devices such as push buttons and pilot lights.

-• Types 1, 2, 5, 7, 9, 12 and 12K enclosures are used for indoor locations, while the others are applicable for indoor or outdoor locations.
+• Types 1, 2, 5, 7, 9, 12, and 12K enclosures are used for indoor locations, while the others are applicable for indoor or outdoor locations.

 • Types 7 and 9 enclosures are special as they are utilized in hazardous locations.

-• Type 3X, 3RX, 3SX and 4X enclosures provide additional protection against corrosion.
+• Type 3X, 3RX, 3SX, and 4X enclosures provide additional protection against corrosion.

 NEMA ratings VS IP ratings, what are the differences

 Therefore, there is no direct equivalence or conversion between NEMA and IP ratings.
-Although NEMA cannot be converted to IP ratings directly, there is a cross-reference table with NEMA and IP rating.
+Although NEMA cannot be converted to IP ratings directly, there is a cross-reference table with NEMA and IP ratings.
 But what should we keep in mind is that this table is for reference only, it cannot be used to convert NEMA ratings to IP.

 NEMA Ratings